milky2028/avhc/README.md

   After the Rolling Stone article, 80% of traffic was mobile.
 Simulate responsive sizes with Chrome devtools.

 * Cloud functions for post-order processing and post-order email.
+* Performance timing with the Performance Timings API
 * Page to edit default user account info
 * PWA install prompt on orders page
 * ~Add orders to database.~